-Departure: Village of Serandon Arrival: Village of Serandon Markings: - Yellow markers

-Cities: 1.
-Sérandon

-2. Liginiac

-Altimetric profile
+Departure : Sérandon Arrival : Sérandon Markings : Yellow markers Cities : 1.
+Sérandon 2.
+Liginiac Altimetric profile

-Min elevation 450 m Max elevation 651 m
+Min elevation 347 m Max elevation 651 m

 Park in the town hall car park.
 Take Rue du Moulin Barriè.
-Continue straight ahead
+Continue straight ahead.

 - 1. At the crossroads before the mill village, follow the road to the left.
 Go right at the next crossroads.
 Head towards the city of Vermillard. - 2.
 After the first house, take the path on the left; go along below the water tower.
 The path goes down in twists and turns into a path that you need to follow on the left for 200 m.
 Take a trail on the right that winds down to a small road. - 3.
-Go up to the left (right for the more difficult variant) to the crossroads. - 4.
+Descend to the right (left for the easier variant) for 300 m to find a small path going down to the left.
+At the bottom of the descent, on the left; The trail passes between rocks at the bottom of the valley and then goes up to the road.
+Follow it to the right. - 4.
 Go up alongside the stream, cross the road and then take the trail opposite.
 It winds its way up through the woods and joins a track that you followed on the right for some time. - 5.
 Follow the track on the right that goes down to the gorge and then up again.
 At the crossroads, follow the tarmac track on the right to reach Vernéjoux. - 6.
 In the village, take the second road on the right that leads to Enval.
 After a farm on the right, take the track on the left.
 In a bend, ignore a path on the right.
 Proceed: the track goes around the Puy d'Enval and joins a road. - 7.
 Turn left onto it; continue straight ahead ignoring several roads on your right and left.
 Go through Monange, passing an old oven and a well. - 8.
 After the last house, leave the main road and turn left towards the houses numbered 16 to 25.
 This little road becomes a path.
 Proceed.
 Go straight on at the crossroads after the meadow to join a road that you take on the right.
 Turn right at the next crossroads to reach the start, passing in front of the church.